aquitania99/sydney-kids-activities/README.md

 - Rate limits that differ from the original
 - Extra latency (proxy hop)
 - Pricing that can change without warning

-For production: RapidAPI is useful for unified billing.
-For a student project: go direct.

 ---